gr4vy/gr4vy-node/README.md

 # Gr4vy SDK for Node

 <br /><br />

 > [!IMPORTANT]
-> This SDK will be deprecated soon.
+> This SDK is now deprecated.
 Please refer to our new [Beta Typescript SDK](https://github.com/gr4vy/gr4vy-python/tree/legacy) for the new direction for this SDK.

 [![Module Version](https://badge.fury.io/js/%40gr4vy%2Fnode.svg)][npm]